 If it wasn’t for the forgetting curve, you’d remember everything you’ve ever been taught.
 That’d make you a genius on a level that would make Einstein envious.

 This makes the forgetting curve the arch-nemesis of learning and development (L&D) departments across the globe.
-Wouldn’t life be boring if everything was that easy?
+But, wouldn’t life be boring if everything was that easy?

 The forgetting curve is a memory model created by German psychologist Hermann Ebbinghaus.
 In fact, you might also see the model referred to as Ebbinghaus’ Forgetting Curve.